-Chapters wanting to be considered for chapter award, must engage in an award panel at the end of their Elevation cycle.
+Chapters wanting to be considered for chapter award, must submit an Awards Video submission at the end of their Elevation cycle.
 As denoted below there are a variety of award categories.
 Each chapter award has its own unique criteria, which can be found here.

 Historic award recipient information is included below.